Sugar Colt

-Sugar Colt is a 1966 Italian and Spanish spaghetti Western directed by Franco Giraldi, produced by Franco Cittadini and Stenio Fiorentini, written by Sandro Continenza, Augusto Finocchi, Giuseppe Mangione and Fernando Di Leo, composed by Luis Enríquez Bacalov, filmed by Alejandro Ulloa and starred by Jack Betts, Joaquín Parra, Soledad Miranda, Georges Rigaud, Antonio Padilla, Giuliano Raffaelli and Hunt Powers.
+Sugar Colt is a 1966 Italian and Spanish spaghetti Western directed by Franco Giraldi and starring Jack Betts.
 It is the Giraldi's second film after Seven Guns for the MacGregors.
 The film represents the cinematographical debut for Jack Betts, here credited as Hunt Powers, and it is also Erno Crisa's last film.

 Plot

 Rocco – also called the man with two faces – is visited by Pinkerton, who wants him to investigate the disappearance and possible kidnapping of some soldiers.
 Rocco declines, as he has a good life teaching women self-defence.
 When Pinkerton is assassinated, Rocco changes his mind and goes to Snake Valley disguised as a doctor.
 He uses a narcotic gas to loosen tongues and gets help from a sidekick and two women at the saloon.
 He is exposed and heavily beaten, but eventually frees the hostages while the big boss, who is responsible, gets killed.